axibase/atsd/api/data/series/group.md

 ### Interpolation

-Interpolation fills the gaps in the raw series.
+Interpolation fills the gaps in the detailed series.
 Its behavior depends on the `period` parameter specified in the group processor.

 #### `period` parameter is not specified